redis/redis-doc/commands/eval.md

 with milliseconds precision, either via `redis.conf` or using the CONFIG GET / CONFIG SET command.
 The configuration parameter affecting max execution time is called `lua-time-limit`.

+When a script reaches the timeout it is not automatically terminated by Redis since this violates the contract Redis has with the scripting engine to ensure that scripts are atomic in nature.
+Stopping a script half-way means to possibly leave the dataset with half-written data inside.
+For this reasons when a script executes for more than the specified time the following happens:

+* Redis logs that a script that is running for too much time is still in execution.
+* It starts accepting commands again from other clients, but will reply with a BUSY error to all the clients sending normal commands.
+The only allowed commands in this status are `SCRIPT KILL` and `SHUTDOWN NOSAVE`.
+* It is possible to terminate a script that executed only read-only commands using the `SCRIPT KILL` command.
+This does not violate the scripting semantic as no data was yet written on the dataset by the script.
+* If the script already called write commands against the data set the only allowed command becomes `SHUTDOWN NOSAVE` that stops the server not saving the current data set on disk (basically the server is aborted).

 EVALSHA in the context of pipelining
 ---